 - Resume chest compressions to restore circulation.

-- If the person has not begun moving after five cycles (about two minutes) and an automated external defibrillator (AED) is available, apply it and follow the prompts.
+- As soon as an automated external defibrillator (AED) is available, apply it and follow the prompts.
 Administer one shock, then resume CPR — starting with chest compressions — for two more minutes before administering a second shock.
 If you're not trained to use an AED, a 911 or other emergency medical operator may be able to guide you in its use.
 If an AED isn't available, go to step 5 below.

 - Continue CPR until there are signs of movement or emergency medical personnel take over.

 To perform CPR on a child

-The procedure for giving CPR to a child age 1 through 8 is essentially the same as that for an adult.
+The procedure for giving CPR to a child age 1 through puberty is essentially the same as that for an adult.
 The American Heart Association also recommends the following to perform CPR on a child:

-- If you're alone, perform five cycles of compressions and breaths on the child — this should take about two minutes — before calling 911 or your local emergency number or using an AED.
+If you are alone and didn't see the child collapse, perform five cycles of compressions and breaths on the child — this should take about two minutes — before calling 911 or your local emergency number and getting the AED, if one is available.

-- Use the same compression-breath rate as is used for adults: 30 compressions followed by two breaths.
+- Use the same compression-breath rate that is used for adults: 30 compressions followed by two breaths.
 This is one cycle.
 Following the two breaths, immediately begin the next cycle of compressions and breaths.
 If there are two people conducting CPR, conduct 15 compressions followed by two breaths.

-- After five cycles (about two minutes) of CPR, if there is no response and an AED is available, apply it and follow the prompts.
-Use pediatric pads if available, for children ages 1 through 8.
+- As soon as an AED is available, apply it and follow the prompts.
+Use pediatric pads if available, for children up to age 8.
 If pediatric pads aren't available, use adult pads.
-Do not use an AED for children younger than age 1.
 Administer one shock, then resume CPR — starting with chest compressions — for two more minutes before administering a second shock.
 If you're not trained to use an AED, a 911 or other emergency medical operator may be able to guide you in its use.

 Continue until the child moves or help arrives.